Legislature to consider online sports betting

 Under a bill sponsored by Rep. Ron Stephens, a longtime proponent of legalized gambling, at least six sports betting operators would be licensed by the Georgia Lottery Corp., paying application fees of $50,000 and annual licensing fees of $900,000.

-The operators would pay a tax of 16% of their adjusted gross revenues.
+The operators would pay a tax of 16 percent of their adjusted gross revenues.
 The money would go toward education, including the popular HOPE Scholarships program.

 Supporters of legalizing gambling in Georgia argue the state is losing millions of dollars in potential tax revenue to illegal gambling.